MinhHungPhan/aws-hands-on-labs/04-AWS-Elastic-Beanstalk/01-foundational/01-deploying-java-app-to-aws-beanstalk-using-aws-console/README.md

 - If opting to use an existing service role, ensure it has the necessary permissions by attaching IAM managed policies that cover the required actions.
 - In our example, we'll opt for Elastic Beanstalk to create a new service role.
 This choice streamlines the process, ensuring the new service role is automatically endowed with the necessary permissions.
 - By selecting "Create and use a new service role", you enable Elastic Beanstalk to handle the creation and assignment of a service role that has the appropriate permissions predefined.
 This is the recommended approach for new deployments, simplifying the setup and ensuring your environment has the permissions it needs to operate smoothly.
+- This action will establish a new service role, designated as `aws-elasticbeanstalk-service-role`.

+#### EC2 instance profile

+- Select the `aws-elasticbeanstalk-ec2-role` created in the [previous section](#creating-an-instance-profile).
+- Click on "Next".

 ### Configuring Networking and Database